CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

 ## Task 1: Enabling Code scanning and CodeQL alerts

 In this task, you'll configure Code scanning and explore CodeQL alerts.
-Code scanning is a feature that you use to analyse the code in a GitHub repository to find security vulnerabilities and coding errors.
+Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are shown on GitHub.

 **Note**: To perform this task, the GitHub repository should be public.
 If the repository visibility is private, please go to the settings of the repository and change the visibility to the public.